Rachael Leigh Cook: Career

 In February 2010, Cook signed on to play the female lead role in Fox TV's comedy pilot Nirvana.
 She had a role in the Western horror film Vampire, the English-language feature debut of Japanese director Iwai Shunji.
 In 2012, Cook signed on to play the female lead role in the TNT crime drama series Perception opposite Eric McCormack.
 She starred in the independent film Broken Kingdom, which was directed by her husband Daniel Gillies.
 She also appeared in a Funny or Die sketch with Chad Michael Murray.

 Cook starred in the Hallmark Channel original film Summer Love in 2016.
 In the same year, she starred in another Hallmark film, Autumn In the Vineyard, followed by its sequel Summer in the Vineyard in 2017.
 2017 also saw Cook develop, star and executive produce the Hallmark Channel film Frozen in Love, which was broadcast in January 2018 as part of the channel's 'Winterfest' season of programming.

 Cook provided the voice for Chelsea Cunningham on the Kids' WB animated series Batman Beyond and in the animated film Batman Beyond: Return of the Joker.
-Cook voiced Tifa Lockhart in the video games Kingdom Hearts II, Dirge of Cerberus: Final Fantasy VII and Dissidia 012 Final Fantasy, as well as the CG movie Final Fantasy VII Advent Children.
+Cook voiced Tifa Lockhart in the video games Kingdom Hearts II, Dirge of Cerberus: Final Fantasy VII and Dissidia 012 Final Fantasy, as well as the film Final Fantasy VII Advent Children.
 In 2011, she voiced the character of Jaesa Willsaam in the MMO game, Star Wars: The Old Republic.
 Cook's latest voice-over role is for the video game Yakuza in which she voices the role of Reina.
 In 2020 Cook appeared in the fifteenth season of Criminal Minds playing the role of Max in the final episodes of the series.

 Cook owns her own production company, Ben's Sister Productions (in reference to her younger brother Ben Cook).
-She produced and starred in the film Love, Guaranteed which debuted on Netflix on September 3, 2020.
+She produced and starred in the film Love, Guaranteed, which debuted on Netflix on September 3, 2020.

 Public service

-Cook first gained national attention in 1997, when she was featured in the famous This Is Your Brain on Drugs PSA television advertisement, in which she proceeds to destroy a kitchen with a frying pan.
+Cook first gained national attention in 1997, when she was featured in an updated This Is Your Brain on Drugs public service announcement (PSA) television advertisement, in which she proceeds to destroy a kitchen with a frying pan.

 In 2011, she was selected by the Obama administration as a Champion of Change for Arts Education.

 In June 2012, she began to award a small scholarship to students between ages 14 and 19.
 The scholarship helps pay for career classes, mentoring programs, and other school fees.

-In 2017, Rachael Leigh Cook reprised her "This Is Your Brain on Drugs" role twenty years later for a PSA by the Drug Policy Alliance critiquing the War on Drugs and its contribution to mass incarceration, structural racism and poverty.
+In 2017, Rachael Leigh Cook reprised her "This Is Your Brain on Drugs" role twenty years later for a PSA by the Drug Policy Alliance critiquing the War on drugs and its alleged contribution to mass incarceration, societal racism and poverty.
 The ad was posted to YouTube on April 20, 2017, in recognition of 4/20.